zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In the future, when no confusion arises, we shall drop redundant indexing by writing \\(k = k_1\\) and \\(V  = V_2\\).

-## Near- and Far-Field Approximations
+## Fields of a Dipole.
+Rayleigh Scattering

 In order to compute the scattered field according to Equation 11.10, we need a way to evaluate the electric Green tensor defined by Equation 9.26.
 Let's take a look at its matrix representation in the Cartesian coordinates: